I've lived in Flagstaff, AZ, since 2003, where I'm an active member of the Coconino County Sheriff's Search & Rescue team and an avid hiker.

 from Christopher Earls Brennen

-If you've done a hike (and swim) to and through Salome Jug, tell us about the experience in the guestbook below.
+If you've done a hike (and swim) through Salome Jug, tell us about the experience in the guestbook below.

 © 2010 Deb Kingsbury